Answered By: Research Support Last Updated: Jul 14, 2017 Views: 286

 In practice, it's not worth doing because the loan period is only for one hour.
 This is because EbscoHost NetLibrary books were purchased as part of a consortial agreement where these titles are shared among several institutions.
 We cannot have longer loan periods because of simultaneous use restrictions - when the book is being used at Dartmouth, it can't be accessed at other institutions.

-So what are the available options?
+So what are the available options other than reading the ebook online?

-2. Save or print the pages you need for off-line use.
+For many titles, you can save or print the pages you need for off-line use.

 When you open the ebook, you will see a menu the top of the page that will allow you to save or print pages up to the maximum specified in the record.